Alerovere/Paleo-SL-utilities/README.md

 2. GIA and RSL are sampled as normally distributed
 3. The calculation of the rate is iterated 1.000.000 times with the formula (RSL − GIA − ESL)/Time

-A histogram plot is then drawn, together with percentile bounds This script was used to calculate values for the discussion of some sea level data vs VLM in Hearty et al. (2020), https://doi.org/10.1029/2019PA003835
+A histogram plot is then drawn, together with percentile bounds.

+Version 1.3 of this script was used to calculate values for the discussion of some sea level data vs VLM in Hearty et al. (2020), https://doi.org/10.1029/2019PA003835

 ## Folder "ESL Calculations"
 Work in progress, script to calculate ESL given RSL, GIA and tectonic corrections.